Visiting Combo Waterhole safely

 Combo Waterhole Conservation Park is open all year round, however wet weather may cause temporary closures.
 Check park alerts for information on park conditions, access and closures.

 Various activities in national parks require a permit.
 Activities include commercial tours, social events (for example weddings or birthday parties), organised group visits, school excursions, scientific research, professional photography and the sale of photographs or vision of the park.
 Contact us for further information.

 Domestic animals are not permitted in Combo Waterhole Conservation Park.

 Climate and weather

 Visiting is recommended from April to September as summer temperatures reach over 40°C during the day, and summer rains often cause flooding.
-Rain can fall at any time of year and flooding can occur up to two weeks after rain elsewhere in the catchment, resulting in unexpected creek rises and road closures.
+Rain can fall at any time of year and flooding can occur up to two weeks after rain has fallen elsewhere in the catchment, resulting in unexpected creek rises and road closures.

 Weather forecasts are available from the Bureau of Meterology.

 The nearest fuel and supplies are at Kynuna (13km) or Winton (132km).